frdr-dfdr/frdr_encryption_client/README.md

 deactivate
 ```

-The Electron GUI in /gui should work for development after runing  `npm install` and `npm start`.
+The Electron GUI in /gui should work for development after runing  `cd gui` and `npm install` and `npm start`.

 ## CLI Usage
 ### Key Stored Locally